laitlito/laitlito/README.md

 - 🚀 Currently in the 4th year of engineering school.
 - 💡 I like to learn about new methods to solve complex problems.
-- 🎹 Average classical music enjoyer (🗿), I'm most dedicated to Chopin and Liszt.
+- 🎹 Classical music enjoyer (🗿), I'm most dedicated to Chopin and Liszt.
 I've been playing for 15 years now.
 - 🏅 I have been into sports my whole life.
 Here's the 5 sports I like doing best : swimming, badminton, football, tennis and volleyball
 - 🎮 I really enjoy highly competitive video games and niche ones
    - Reached highest rank in Fortnite (Chapter 5 season 1)